vaadin-component-factory/avatar/README.md

 # How to run the demo?

-The Demo can be run by going to the project incubator-avatar-flow-vaadincom-demo and executing the maven goal:
+The Demo can be run by going to the project avatar-demo and executing the maven goal:

 ```mvn jetty:run```